mexuaz/vetga/README.md

   -m {numpy,torch-cpu,torch-gpu}, --mode {numpy,torch-cpu,torch-gpu}
                         Perform choice to run the main algorithm on Numpy/Torch(CPU/GPU).
-  --draw                Draw the graph to a file in the same path as input
+  --draw                Draw the graph (from a txt input) to a file in the
-                        with extension .png.
+                        same.path as input with extension .png.

 ```